mergesort/mergesort/README.md

-### Tell me what you want, what you really, really want. 💃🏻
+### I am an A+ developer.
+You can tell because that's what my README says and you cannot lie on the internet.